ufal/atrium-alto-postprocess/README.md

 ---

-### ▶ Step 2: Create Page Statistics Table
+### ▶️ Step 2: Create Page Statistics Table 📈

-Next, use the output directory from Step 1 as the input for this script to generate a foundational CSV statistics file.
+Next, use the output directory from Step 1 as the input for this script to generate a foundational CSV statistics file 📑.

     python3 alto_stats_create.py <input_dir> -o output.csv